TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/motor_control/endat_design.md

 User can wait on this bit to know that the command has been completed.
 EnDat driver provides API to achieve this.

 #####	 Initialization
+######  Initialization for "Single Channel" and "Multi Channel with Encoders of Same Make" configurations

-\image html endat_initialization.png "Initilization"
+\image html endat_initialization.png "Initilization for Single PRU mode"

+###### Initialization for "Single Channel" and "Multi Channel with Encoders of Different Make" configuration
+\image html endat_load_share_mode_initialization.png "Initilization for Load share mode"

-PRU is set to EnDat mode first, clock is configured to 200KHz, with oversample ration of 8, hence receive clock would be 200 * 8 KHz.
+Before executing the firmware, the ARM (R5) core needs to enable EnDat mode in PRU-ICSSG first, then configure the clock to 200KHz, with oversample ratio of 8 (hence receive clock would be 200 * 8 KHz).
-The entire EnDat configuration MMR’s are cleared.
-Through the defined interface (PRU RAM location), user requested channel is determined.
+The entire EnDat configuration MMRs are cleared.
+Through the defined interface (PRU RAM location), user requested channel is determined in Single pru configuration.
-ECAP timer is initialized (used during propagation delay estimation).
 Then power-on-init as per specification is implemented, after which encoder is reset by sending reset command.
 Firmware setups the command and it’s attribute for all the commands that are sent during initialization.
 Alarms, errors and warning are cleared.
 Firmware then determines number of clock pulses for position and whether encoder supports EnDat 2.2.
 Propagation delay is then estimated.
 If user has required for clock to be configured, it is obeyed, else it defaults to 8MHz.
 At the end of the initialization status is updated.

+###### Synchronization among PRU cores for "Multi Channel with Encoders of Different Make" configuration

+If using "Multi Channel with Encoders of Different Make" configuration where load share mode is enabled, one of the cores among enabled cores will be set as the primary core for performing global configurations of PRU-ICSSG's EnDat interface.
+These global configurations include clock frequency configuration and TX global re-initialization.

+There needs to be a synchronization between PRUs before changing any global configuration.
+For this purpose, each active PRU core sets synchronization bit before any operation needing synchronization and clears the synchronization bit when it is ready.
+The assigned primary core will wait for all active channel's synchronization bits to be cleared and then perform the global configuration.

 #####	Send and Receive